White light and angels.

 The main screens are beautiful, colour-filled affairs.
 Both female saints and Angels in all their forms.
 The north side starts with St Apollonia with tooth and pliers, St Sitha with household keys, and then four angels: powers, virtues, dominions and seraphim.
 The south range features cherubim, principalities, thrones, archangels and angels, and ends with St Barbara and her tower.
 The detailing, colour and the elements surrounding the figures are astonishing.
 I think my favourite screen in Norfolk, worth the struggle to photograph them adequately in the cloud filtered light.
 Then there’s some medieval glass fragments, again beautiful, the colours barely faded.
 People arrive, brollied up, they’re quiet, but the spell stretches out thin and snaps.
 So I head back out into the rain.

 At the top of the hill near the junction, there’s what I think might be a radar signal booster station.
 It’s still wired off, MOD private land signs on all sides.
-It’s surrounded by small pillboxes, like a slab of hate echoing on.
-The church in a hollow below.
+It’s surrounded by small pillboxes, like a slab of banal hate echoing on.
+The church is in a hollow below.
 This stuff is all around here.
 This is Cold War Norfolk.
 The rain intensifies again, I’m wet through and haven’t quite finished sight-seeing.
 Not far from here is another little pool of memory for someone.
 On School Road, between Threehammer Common and Butchers Common in the village, is a house.
 It’s a short swim at the moment, so I drive.
 I arrive at a gate, It’s fenced off and signposted as private to deter the curious.
-It looks like a rather dull house and this was the intention, because a boring house isn’t a target.
+It looks like a rather dull house which was the intention, because a boring house isn’t a target.
 It’s actually a rotor generator back up station and may have been an auxiliary battle headquarters had the rotor a quarter of a mile away been knocked out by the fierce, hot light.
 It’s quite forlorn, a planning application is pinned to a post nearby.
 An end in sight, angels all.

 Of the intention